Anniesland Court

+Design and construction

-Anniesland Court was designed by architecture firm John Holmes and Partner and was built in the first stage between 1966 and 1968, with additional work on the ground floor from 1984 to 1985.
+Anniesland Court was designed by architecture firm John Holmes and Partner, and was built in the first stage between 1966 and 1968, with additional work on the ground floor from 1984 to 1985.
+The building was constructed specifically by Glasgow City Council through its municipal direct labour department in the West End area of Glasgow.
+Until the towers construction, tower blocks in Glasgow had typically been constructed elsewhere in the city, often constructed on vacant land available following the demolition of old tenement housing and factories, particularly in the East End and Southside areas of Glasgow.

+Unlike other tower blocks, the tower was not constructed in a "mass production" method which had been adopted in the construction of other tower blocks in Glasgow.
+Rather, Anniesland Court is constructed using precast concrete panels which are faced in grey and red mosaic, a design element which would make the tower easier to clean and maintain.

 The building is unusual in that despite 22 storeys, the lift only has 7 stops.
+Additionally, the tower contains a separate service tower.
 The design was meant to echo the structure of a traditional Glasgow Tenement lying on its side.
-Each of the 7 levels comprises 18 homes - 6 upstairs two-bedroom flats, 6 downstairs two-bedroom flats and 6 single one-room flats with level access off the main corridor.
+Each of the 7 levels comprises 18 homes – 6 upstairs two-bedroom flats, 6 downstairs two-bedroom flats and 6 single one-room flats with level access off the main corridor.
 They have full kitchens and bathrooms the same as the two-bed flats.
 The upstairs and downstairs flats have their two bedrooms facing the rear of the building.
 On the rear or north facing elevation are the ‘drying’ balconies.
 These are illuminated at night with blue lights and they can be seen by passengers on their way to land at Glasgow Airport.

+Usage

+Offices

 Below the ‘tower’ on Crow Road level is the Glasgow City Council’s Financial Services Office and a branch office of the Glasgow Housing Association (GHA) Local Housing Organisation (LHO) Clydeside Tenant Partnership.
 Below this level is a basement garage underneath the building for residents use.
 There is also an outside car park to the south.

+Homes

 The patio area to the front of the building is 3 levels above Great Western Road.
 To the east is a smaller building in a similar style, containing 24 homes.
 On the patio level, there are 8 two-bedroom maisonettes, above which are 16 flats.
 All have the same configuration as the main building.